Preparation Steps To Take As You Close In on Retirement

 Learn About Minimum Distribution Requirements and Taxes

-If you have much money in a 401k, consider converting it to a Roth if it is a “regular” now.
-Otherwise, you will be taxed on the minimum withdrawal requirement when you reach 73.
+If you have a lot of money in a 401k, consider converting it to a Roth if it is a “regular” now (a financial advisor can help you decide if this is a wise move for you).
+Otherwise, you will be taxed on your withdraws.
 I didn’t do that, so I suffer the consequences.

 C